 Camp Policies & Procedures

 We are so excited that your camper(s) will be joining us at Triple C Camp this summer.
 Many fun, creative, and enriching activities are planned.
 If you have any questions, please call us at camp: 434.293.2529 or send an email to [email protected].
 Once your camper is registered you will be able to log into your account at any time.
 Your Registration Portal is where you can find additional information specific to your camper(s).

-Deposits are applied to the last week enrolled.
-Weekly camp tuition is DUE by noon the Friday before each week registered.
+Deposits are applied to the last session enrolled.
+Camp tuition is DUE by noon the Friday before each session begins.

 If you know that your child(ren) will be missing camp on a specific day, please send a note via bus or email to let us know.
 If your child wakes up ill, please let us know your child will be absent as soon as possible.

 We will do our best to communicate issues that occur at camp to you in the timeliest manner.
 We would appreciate the same from camp families.
 If there is a change in your household situation, family routine, etc. please let us know so we can help your camper adjust.

 It is our goal to use positive discipline to assist each camper in learning to understand what behavior or actions are acceptable at camp, learn to take responsibility for their actions, and make socially acceptable behavior part of their regular routine.

 If behavior needs improvement, these are the steps our counselors are trained to follow:

 - Redirect the child’s focus onto something more positive.

 - Inform the child of the behavior that needs improvement and let them know what is expected and why.

 - If the behavior continues, let the child know that they have a choice of appropriate behavior, or to take a break.

 - A short, in-sight break from the activity and a Camp Director is notified of the situation.